 How to plan for a large credit card purchase

 If you think you’ll be making a big purchase soon, take these strategic steps to limit your risk of incurring interest rate charges.

 Before you make your purchase on credit, run the numbers to see how long it will take you to pay it off.

 Consider this example: Your refrigerator is on its last legs, and you find a quality replacement for $1,500.
 You’re able to obtain a credit card offering a 0 percent introductory APR for one year to make the purchase.
 By dividing the purchase price ($1,500) by the number of interest-free months on your card (12), you would need to pay $125 each month to avoid paying interest after the intro APR period ends.

 If you won’t be able to repay the balance within the promotional interest-free period, it’s probably best to avoid charging a major expense to your credit card.
 Even if your card has a relatively low APR, those interest charges will compound and may lead to insurmountable debt.

-The same goes for if you’re making a large purchase on a credit card to score rewards points or to meet the spend requirement for a sign up bonus.
+The same goes for if you’re making a large purchase on a credit card to score rewards or to meet the spending requirement for a sign-up bonus.
 Run the numbers to make sure you can comfortably afford to pay the balance straight away.
-You don’t need a 0 APR credit card for a large purchase if you already have the cash on hand to pay the balance but it’s unwise to drain your savings to do so because it could leave you vulnerable in the case of a financial emergency

 Best credit cards for big purchases